Production Guide

 python3 -c 'import secrets; print(secrets.token_hex(16))'

-Alternatively, create a Kubernetes Secret and use webserverSecretKeySecretName:
+or create a Kubernetes Secret and use apiSecretKeySecretName:

 Example to create a Kubernetes Secret from kubectl:

-The webserver key is also used to authorize requests to Celery workers when logs are retrieved.
-The token generated using the secret key has a short expiry time though - make sure that time on ALL the machines that you run airflow components on is synchronized (for example using ntpd) otherwise you might get “forbidden” errors when the logs are accessed.
+The API secret key is also used to authorize requests to Celery workers when logs are retrieved.
+The token generated using the secret key has a short expiry time though.
+Make sure that time on ALL the machines that you run Airflow components on is synchronized (for example using ntpd).
+You might get “forbidden” errors when the logs are accessed otherwise.

 Eviction configuration